swanky-rt/Student-Navigator/assignment-3/README.md

 - Collected real experimental results (accuracy, ε per epoch) and generated all plots manually.
 - Implemented our own per-example loss extraction for MIA analysis and used it in both baseline and DP models.
 - Built the **Loss-Threshold Attack** pipeline and ran before/after-DP comparisons.
 - Wrote all explanations, discussions, and interpretations for **InferenceReport.md** manually.
 Structured this **README.md** and finalized plots, charts, and results presentation.
+The reading report insights was done by us.
 - Structured PyTorch + Opacus training loops, batch handling, and gradient clipping setup.
 Plotted results (ROC curves, TPR/FPR tables), analyzed vulnerabilities.
 - Built the presentation and report.
 Added detailed comments describing the design choices, inference reports, and how each implementation step connects to the overall project.